acovarru/P3/README.md

 ## Outside code
-*Added pure css side menu template from http://purecss.io/layouts/ *Added fzaninotto/Faker package to generate random users *Added badcow/lorem-ipsum package to generate lorem ipsum text *Added christian-riesen/base32 package to encode and decode base 32 data
+*Makes use of pure css side menu template from http://purecss.io/layouts/ *Makes use of fzaninotto/Faker package to generate random users *Makes use of badcow/lorem-ipsum package to generate lorem ipsum text *Makes use of christian-riesen/base32 package to encode and decode base 32 data